Nanjie: History

 In 1979, village leader Wang Hongbin, who had been instated two years prior, and his colleagues pooled money to visit a neighbouring county to learn how to start a factory.
 After the trip, Wang and said colleagues established a flour mill and brick factory in Nanjie.
 In subsequent years, Wang would frequent Beijing to sell the village's flour and to earn manufacturing contracts.
-From 1981 to 1984, the village trialed China's household responsibility system, where the village's land and factories were privatized, but Nanjie officials reported that such a system resulted in a decline in agricultural output, an increase in crime, and general hostilities in the village.
-Following the re-collectivisation of Nanjie, the village saw its economy grow exponentially, and the village's government began supplying its villagers with free electricity, food, water, tuition, furnished apartments, healthcare, and life insurance.
+From 1981 to 1984, the village trialed China's household responsibility system, where the village's land and factories were privatized.
 During the early 1990s, the village began attracting political attention from officials throughout Henan, which enabled it to gain large loans for new projects.
 Simultaneously, Nanjie began employing workers from outside the village in large numbers.

 Politics

 The village is headed by Wang Hongbin, who has headed the village since 1977.
 Wang has adopted the title of ban zhang (班长 (班長)), which translates as "class monitor" or "squad leader", due to it being the lowest title an official can take.

 Public portraits and statues of Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin, and Mao Zedong are common throughout the village, and their images are highly celebrated.
 Nanjie and many other Maoist villages attract people opposing elements of capitalism, disgruntled old retired party cadres, new left intellectuals, and pro-Maoist protesters.

 Judicial punishments in the village include mandatory "study classes" (学习班 (學習班, xué xí bān)), public denunciation, and expulsion from the village.
-Wang Hongbin himself underwent public denunciation after investing tens of millions of Yuan into a failed "perpetual motion machine" project which shut down in 2011.
+Wang himself underwent public denunciation after investing tens of millions of yuan into a failed "perpetual motion machine" project which shut down in 2011.
 A 2002 paper also reported that corporal punishment has been used in the village.